|Last Updated 10/28/2017|

 TO VIEW LARGER PHOTOS BELOW, JUST CLICK ON EACH THUMBNAIL

 1U - ORIGINAL WWII U.S.M.C.
 REVERSIBLE PONCHO Some many years back, Dale bought several boxes full of these original ponchos.
 I haven't looked at every one of them, but the ones I did, were stamped a specific date in 1943, 1944, 1945 and are from THE WALKER COMPANY.
 Some are more stiff than others, and I will price accordingly, and at or below our cost.
 The best ones are flexible and in overall good shape.
 Others seem more stiff.
 However, I have not checked the snaps or seams, but don't sell these for anyone to wear.
 I can not guarantee them for that use.
 Some were stored with talcum powder to keep them from sticking together, so you will need to take a little time to wash it off.
-My prices are cheap enough to move these out.
+My prices are cheap enough to move these out, and under what Dale paid for them years ago.
 I recommend getting one of the Best quality.
 Best...$85 each Average...$65 each Stiff...$50 each

 3U - A GREAT GROUP OF PICTORIAL UNIFORM IDENTIFICATION ITEMS These were part of Dale's reference library, which I believe he purchased in the mid-70's, others are from the mid-60's.
 They are just such wonderful items to use for verifying uniforms, and they are also fantastic artwork pieces.
 1. The group of 11 separate binders (44 plates in all), all sold at the same time, are entitled "UNIFORMS OF THE UNITED STATES ARMY Paintings by H.A.
 OGDEN".
 Each binder (14 1/2 x 17") has four prints (just a tad smaller) and a cover sheet that describes the history of that period uniforms and use.
 The set begins with 1774 and ends with 1888.
 You may be able to find one binder for sale, but not all eleven at one time.
 2. This group is in a large yellow binder (17 x 20", a bit crumpled from handling) and contains twelve beautiful prints and a brochure describing them.
 The set is entitled "Uniforms of the United States Navy 1776-1898 / (seal) DEPARTMENT OF THE NAVY UNITED STATES OF AMERICA / NAVAL HISTORY DIVISION / OFFICE OF THE CHIEF OF NAVAL OPERATIONS / WASHINGTON D.C.
 20360 / 1966".
 The prints have the artist's name H. Charles McBarron at the bottom of each.
 16 x 20" and great for framing.
 3. Also included is a large hardcover book (13 1/2 x 17") entitled "UNIFORMS of the UNITED STATES ARMY / Second Series / Paintings by Henry Alexander Ogden / Text by Marvin A. Pakula".
 This book was copyright 1960.
 The inside cover states this volume (second) comprises the final twenty six full color paintings of U.S. Army uniforms by Henry Ogden, for the period 1888 - 1907.
 Just full of information.
 All items are in mint to near mint condition, other than the dust jacket for the book, which is a bit tattered. $195 for all